Divy-Dyuti/Underwater-detection/README.md

 # Underwater-detection
-i am having a issue that the bouding box is not appearing in the output window
+i am having a issue that the bouding box, it is not appearing correctly in the output window